nearform/mercurius-apollo-tracing/README.md

 ## alternative approach

-One alternative way worth considering would be to write a generic adapter for apollo-server plugins.
+One alternative way worth considering would be to write a generic adapter to allow any arbitrary apollo-server plugin to be used inside fastify.
 This should be doable and it could be less effort to maintain onwards than having a separate fastify apollo metrics plugin.